If you want to experience the place where racing lives like a local, this is how to do it.

 5. NASCAR Race Shops

-Some of NASCAR’s top teams and drivers are based in Cabarrus County, including Stewart-Haas Racing and 2011 NASCAR Sprint Cup Champion Tony Stewart.
-So is Hendrick Motorsports, the team of five-time champion Jimmie Johnson and fan-favorite Dale Earnhardt, Jr.
+Some of NASCAR’s top teams and drivers are based in Cabarrus County including Stewart-Haas Racing and 2014 NASCAR Sprint Cup Champion Kevin Harvick, and Hendrick Motorsports, team of five-time champion Jimmie Johnson and fan favorite Dale Earnhardt, Jr.

 6. North Carolina Music Hall of Fame

-Housed in the old jailhouse in Kannapolis, the North Carolina Music Hall of Fame perserves the rich musical heritage of North Carolina.
+The North Carolina Music Hall of Fame perserves the rich musical heritage of North Carolina.
 James Taylor, John Coltrane, Charlie Daniels, Roberta Flack, Andy Griffith and Randy Travis are just a few of the renowned musicians with North Carolina ties honored here.
-Ben Folds, a Winston-Salem native, was recently inducted as part of the 2011 Class.

 7. Reed Gold Mine